Skip to Content

 Liver added to the curry.

-Yogurt added to the simmering curry.
+Yogurt added to simmering curry.

 Expert Tips